-Blewits are lilac to purple mushrooms that can be found fruting during the fall and winter months, these need a heavy frost or freeze to initiate fruiting, so Blewits will not fruit in tropical climates.
-They taste mild and silky, and are best sliced and seared befored adding to creamy potatoes soups with a dash of Sherry!
+Blewits are lilac to purple mushrooms that can be found fruting during the fall and winter months.
+These need a heavy frost or freeze to initiate fruiting, so they will not fruit in tropical climates.
+Blewits taste mild and silky and are best sliced and seared before adding to creamy potato soup (add a dash of sherry)!
 A great recycler of hardwood leaves and compost, we have mixed this into our kitchen compost, shredded leaves, and mulched it into our vegetable garden, where it fruits.
-Two flushes a few weeks apart normal.
+Two flushes a few weeks apart is normal.
 Beautiful purple-lilac caps.
-Spore print is white, this one can resemble a Cortinarius (spore print rusty orange) so take a spore prints and no problems!
+Spore print is white.
+Blewits can resemble a Cortinarius (rusty orange spore print) so take a spore print to correctly identify.

 |Edibility and Taste||Meaty and sweet with a silky texture|

 |Grows On||Hardwood leaf compost or Composted livestock manure|